Radiative processes of single and entangled detectors on circular trajectories in (2+1) dimensional Minkowski spacetime: Radiative processes of two entangled detectors: The model

 where $\vert g\rangle$ and $\vert e\rangle$ correspond to the ground and the excited states of the collective system, while $\vert s\rangle$ and $\vert a \rangle$ denote the symmetric and anti-symmetric maximally entangled Bell states.
 A pictorial representation of the different states and the associated energy levels of the two entangled detectors is illustrated in Fig.~\ref{fig:Energy-levels}.

 In $(2+1)$-dimensional Minkowski spacetime, the Hamiltonian of the massless, free scalar field is given by

-where the overdots denotes differentiation with respect to the time coordinate, and $\bm{\nabla}$ denotes the spatial gradient.
+where the overdot denotes differentiation with respect to the time coordinate, and $\bm{\nabla}$ denotes the spatial gradient.
 The interaction Hamiltonian describing the monopole detectors and the scalar field is assumed to be

 where $\mu_{j}$ denotes the strengths of the individual coupling between the detectors and the scalar field, while $m_{j}(\tau_{j})$ and $\kappa_{j}(\tau_{j})$ denote the monopole operators of the detectors and the switching functions, respectively.
 For identical atomic detectors, the coupling strengths between the detectors and the scalar field can be assumed to be the same, i.e. we can set $\mu_{1} =\mu_{2}=\mu$.
 In such a case, the time evolution operator can be expressed as